“Back That SaaS Up,” Office 365 Edition – Lessons Learned from Beta

 - Third-party backup provides needed business continuity.
 One of the perceived risks we’ve heard regarding Office 365 is ensuring business continuity if the organization decided to leave the Microsoft cloud.
 A third-party backup solution like Spanning Backup for Office 365 is something our beta testers sought to remove that risk.

-Ultimately, it’s clear that our Spanning Backup for Office 365 beta participants have the same reasons for seeking third-party backup as do our Spanning Backup for Google Apps and Spanning Backup for Salesforce customers.
+Ultimately, it’s clear that our Spanning Backup for Office 365 beta participants have the same reasons for seeking third-party backup as do our Spanning Backup for Google Workspace and Spanning Backup for Salesforce customers.
 They understand the many reasons trusted cloud providers can’t protect your organization from itself – you need to “back that SaaS up.”